bio-tools/biotoolsDocs/user_guide.rst

 Add content
 -----------
 Every user is welcome to register its own resource to `bio.tools`_.
-Once your account is created, you can start adding your content by clicking on `add content`_:
+Once your account is created, you can start adding your content by clicking on `add content`_.

 The registration of an new entry is splitted in different parts that are described below.